ixkaito/unreset.css/README.md

 **Node-sass:**

 1. If you’re using [Eyeglass](http://eyeglass.rocks), skip to Step 2.
-Otherwise, you’ll need to add Unreset CSS to your node-sass `includePaths` option. `require("unreset-css").includePaths` is an array of directories that you should pass to node-sass.
+Otherwise, you’ll need to add unreset.css to your node-sass `includePaths` option. `require("unreset-css").includePaths` is an array of directories that you should pass to node-sass.
 How you do this depends on how node-sass is integrated into your project.

-2. Import Unreset CSS into your Sass files:
+2. Import unreset.css into your Sass files:

     ```scss
     .unreset {